-This report is addressed to, and written for, the Members of the company, and the directors wish to draw attention to a number of financial and environmental uncertainties, including but not limited to the premium rating environment, the rate of claims inflation, cost inflation, foreign exchange movements and economic growth, which mean that the actual results in the future may vary considerably from both historic and projected outcomes contained within any 'forward-looking statements'.
+This report is addressed to, and written for, the Members of TT Club Mutual Insurance Limited ("TTI").
+The Directors wish to draw attention to a number of financial and environmental uncertainties, including but not limited to the premium rating environment, the rate of claims inflation, cost inflation, foreign exchange movements and economic growth.
+This means that the actual results in the future may vary considerably from both historic and projected outcomes contained within any 'forward-looking statements'.

-The Association operates in the UK and the US and through branches in Singapore, Hong Kong and Australia.
+TTI operates in the UK and the US and through branches in Singapore, Hong Kong and Australia.